Azure/AML-Kubernetes/docs/AKS-HCI/Train-AzureArc.md

   <img src="nfs/images/verify-nfs-vm.png" />
 </p>

-## Configure the NFS server as the training data source
+## Configure the NFS server as the Training Data Source

 Follow the [doc](../setup-ephemeral-nfs-volume.md), complete the steps after setting up the NFS server.